* Prosecution wraps up pretrial case with pictures

 Holmes' lawyers, seen by legal experts as preparing for an insanity defense, had been planning to call two witnesses to testify this week about their client's state of mind around the time of the shootings.

-But in a surprise twist to the proceedings after the prosecution rested its case on Wednesday, public defender Daniel King told the judge his team had decided not to present its own evidence or testimony.
+But in a surprise twist after the prosecution rested its case on Wednesday, public defender Daniel King said his team had decided not to present its own evidence or testimony.

 "This is a preliminary hearing and not the proper venue or time to put on a show or truncated defense," King said.
 The defense also declined to make a closing statement before the hearing was adjourned.

 Arapahoe County District Judge William Sylvester said he was taking evidence presented this week under advisement and scheduled a new hearing for Friday that he said would serve as a "status hearing and/or arraignment."